Friday, March 19, 2010

 הָרוֹעִים בַּשּׁוֹשַׁנִּים

-Your two breasts
+Your paired breasts

-like two young twin roe
+are like a pair of young twin roe

 the ones feeding among the lilies